rorsach/sonic-form/README.md

 };
 ```

-### Advanced Cross-field Validation with `partialFn`
+### Cross-field Validation with `partialFn`

-`partialFn` is a powerful partial application function that enables complex validation scenarios where fields depend on each other.
-It's essential for validating addresses, date/time ranges, and conditional field requirements.
+`partialFn` is a partial application function that enables validation scenarios where fields depend on each other.
+It's for validating addresses, date/time ranges, and conditional field requirements.

 #### Basic partialFn Usage